Janis-kreu/academic-kickstart/content/publication/work_in_progress/shortage.md

 publication: ""
 publication_short: ""

 abstract: "We evaluate an integration concept that, based on an analysis of local labor market shortages and a sequence of ALMP tailored to equip the refugee with the skills required to take a job within a specific industry with local excess demand, direct newly arrived refugees towards these job.
-The concept gradually spread over Danish municipalities during the past decade and we exploit the gradual roll-out in a staggered difference-in-difference estimator to uncover the causal effect of this approach.
-We find that this demand-side approach to integrating refugees into the local labor market accelerated refugees’ job finding such that the earnings in the first year increase by 50%, compared to the mean."
+The concept gradually spread over Danish municipalities during the past decade and we exploit the gradual roll-out in a staggered difference-in-difference estimator to uncover the causal effect of this approach."

 # Summary.
 An optional shortened abstract.
-summary: "This is a test to see if the summary is what is eventually displayed"
+summary: ""

 tags:
 - earn
-featured: false
+featured: true

 # links:
 # - name: ""